 Talking dollars with the client is often something consultants don't like doing after the initial meeting.
 I've heard of consultants refraining from sending invoices when a project is suffering a few delays, or the client is unhappy with the application state.

-If the client is unhappy to receive an invoice now, they will not be happy to receive it in two months!
+If the client is unhappy to receive an invoice now, they will not be happy to receive it in 2 months!

 Send invoices for time and material projects every week.
 This way the client is informed of costs every week, and if a hassle arises, it's trapped straight away.

 Defining the hourly rates and resources that will be available to clients ensures they are not surprised later.
 Additionally, explaining the differences between resources makes it clear why specific resources are grouped together and what kind of services they provide.
-At SSW, we have clear definitions for all of our roles so that clients understand the part their resources play.
+You should have clear definitions for all of your roles so that clients understand the part their resources play.